-It is anticipated that most investigations will be completed within ten (10) actual school days students are in session after receiving a formal complaint.
+It is anticipated that most investigations will be completed and an investigative report issued to parties for review within sixty (60) days after receiving a formal complaint.

-During the investigation of a formal complaint, the investigator will, as appropriate:
+During the investigation of a formal complaint, the investigator will:

 - a) Collect, review, and preserve all evidence including, but not limited to, any relevant documents, videos, electronic communications, and phone records. - b) Interview all relevant persons including, but not limited to, any complainants, respondents, and witnesses.
 Interviews of complainants and respondents will be conducted separately.
-If a student is involved, the District will follow any applicable District policy, procedure, or other document such as the District's Code of Conduct regarding the questioning of students. - c) Create written documentation of the investigation (such as a letter, memo, or email), which contains the following: - 1.
-A list of all documents reviewed, along with a detailed summary of relevant documents; - 2.
-A list of names of those interviewed, along with a detailed summary of their statements; - 3.
-A timeline of events; and - 4.
-A summary of prior relevant incidents, reported or unreported. - d) Keep any written documentation and associated documents in a secure and confidential location.
+If a student is involved, the District will follow any applicable District policy, procedure, or other document such as the District's Code of Conduct regarding the questioning of students. - c) Keep any written documentation and associated documents in a secure and confidential location.

 Prior to completion of the investigative report, the District will send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy.
-The parties will have at least ten days to submit a written response, which the investigator will consider prior to completion of the investigative report.
+The parties will have ten (10) days to submit a written response, which the investigator will consider prior to completion of the investigative report.

-At the end of the investigation, an investigative report will be created that fairly summarizes all relevant evidence.
+At the end of the investigation, following the parties' opportunity to review and respond to the evidence, an investigative report will be created that fairly summarizes all relevant evidence.

-At least ten days prior to a hearing or other determination regarding responsibility, the investigative report will be sent to each party and the party's advisor, if any, in an electronic format or a hard copy, for their review and written response.
+The investigative report will be sent to each party and the party's advisor, if any, in an electronic format or a hard copy, for their review.
+Each party will have ten (10) days to provide any written response.